MasSpec Pen: MasSpec Pen analysis mechanism

 The MasSpec Pen, initially described in 2017, is a solvent-based ambient ionization technique but differs from its predecessors due to the handheld nature of the device, allowing analysis of samples distant from the mass spectrometer in a geometry independent manner.
-The MasSpec Pen used a probe that can manipulated by hand to direct the analysis.
+The MasSpec Pen used a probe that can be manipulated by hand to direct the analysis.
 To use the system, the tip of the 'pen' is placed in contact with the surface to be sampled and the user triggers the initiation of a sampling procedure by pressing an integrated foot pedal.
 This signals a syringe pump to deliver a small aliquot of solvent through a polymer tube to a reservoir at the tip of the 'pen' that remains in contact with the sample.
 Analytes are then extracted from the sample into the solvent droplet by a solid-liquid extraction mechanism.
 After a 3 second extraction period, the droplet is aspirated into the mass spectrometer using the vacuum from the mass spectrometer as the vacuum source.
 Once inside the mass spectrometer, the analytes within the solvent droplet are de-solvated and ionized via an inlet ionization mechanism.
 The ionized molecules are then analyzed by the mass spectrometer analyzer and the mass spectrum resulting is generated.